Robinhood is a stock brokerage that hopes to bring commission free trades of stocks to the masses. (and to a big degree, they’ve succeeded)

 When they first came on the scene, I immediately thought of Zecco.
-Zecco was a brokerage founded in 2006 that promised commission free trades too.
-The free trades got more and more restrictive, first everyone had free trades.
-Then you had to have a minimum account balance, $25,000 if memory serves me correctly.
-Eventually, there were limits on how often you could trade until 2012 when they were acquired by TradeKing.
+Zecco was a brokerage founded in 2006 that promised commission-free trades too.
+The free trades got more and more restrictive.
+At the start, everyone had free trades.
+Then you had to have a minimum account balance of $25,000.
+Eventually, there were limits on how often you could trade until TradeKing acquired them in 2012.

 It felt like the business model of free trades was defying the laws of mathematics.

 So how is Robinhood different?
 Zecco was trying to be a full brokerage – you could trade stocks, options, mutual funds, and bonds.
 They would offer Forex, gold, and silver too.
 They had a multitude of tools and analysis.
 Zecco was trying to be a full brokerage but charge nothing.

 Robinhood isn’t doing that.
 They’re doing one thing – buying and selling stocks – and skipping the bells and whistles.